VICODE-YT/JobList/README.md

 - Breakpoints use for responsive design.
 - Use colors and fonts given by a design sheet.
 - Distribute the elements correctly.
+- Basic real use of JavaScript to allow filtering the cards.

 **Click [here](https://joblist-fea8c.web.app/) to go to the site.**